Stewart Chang Alexander

 Dr. Chang Alexander is an Associate Professor in the Department of Consumer Science and is currently a Faculty Scholar.

-Dr. Chang Alexander’s research focuses on ways to improve how providers and patients talk, in order to enhance understanding of illness, improve health outcomes, and the promotion of effective changes in health behavior.
-His work concentrates on two predominant areas of communication in health care: preventive health and the management of advanced illness.
+Dr. Chang Alexander’s research focuses on ways to improve health.
+Much of his work has been within the medical exam room where he has studied how doctors talk to patients about their health care.
+His work focuses on two predominant areas of communication in health care: preventive health and the management of advanced illness.